zfoh/haskell-simple-install/README.md

 #### 1

-You can already create proper Haskell projects by doing the following in your commandline:
+You can already create proper Haskell projects by doing the following in your command line:

 - `mkdir first-project`
 - `cd first-project`